Ways to Be Super Organized And simplify your life

 - Kitchen towels/hot pads or oven mitts

-- Serving spoons (a little larger, or slotted)--here's my favorite bridal shower or wedding gift--or other kitchen accessories
+- Serving spoons (a little larger or slotted)–or other kitchen accessories

 - Picture frames or small photo albums

-- Glass serving dishes (often found at Outlet stores and online very inexpensively, at times)
+- Glass serving dishes (often found at Outlet stores and online very inexpensively)

 - Crystal dishes, vases (watch for online sales)